The stable trees revisited: Line-breaking constructions for discrete trees

 \begin{itemize} \item Sample a random element $X_k$ from $H_{k-1} \cup Z_{k-1} \cup \{ V_{k-1}\}$, according to the following rules:

 (It is easy to see that these quantities sum to 1, so for $X_k$ to have a well-defined law we only need to check that each quantity is non-negative.
 For this it is sufficient to show $\#H_{k-1} \leq n-k$, a fact we will show later.) \item (Branching event) If $X_k = e \in H_{k-1}$ is a half-edge, then we complete this half-edge by creating a new vertex $v$ and connecting it to $e$.
 The previously active vertex $V_{k-1}$ becomes dormant, and the new vertex becomes the active vertex, i.e. $V_k = v$; \item (Growth event) If $X_k = V_{k-1}$, we sample the next entry of $\hat{\bm D}$, say $\hat D_i$.
-We will show that this is always at least 1.
-Assuming this for now, we add $\hat D_i - 1$ half-edges to $V_{k-1}$, then add one full edge by creating a new vertex $v$.
+We will show that this quantity is always at least 1.
+Assuming this for now, we create a new vertex $v$, connect it to $V_{k-1}$ by a (full) edge, then add $\hat D_i - 1$ half-edges to $V_{k-1}$.
 The dormant set is unchanged from step $k-1$; \item (Activation event) If $X_k = u \in Z_{k-1}$ is a dormant vertex, we sample the next entry of $\hat{\bm D}$, say $\hat D_i$.
 Once again, we assume for now that $\hat D_i \geq 1$.
-We add $\hat D_i - 1$ half-edges to $u$, then add one full edge by creating a new vertex $v$.
+We create a new vertex $v$, connect it to $u$ by a (full) edge, then add $\hat D_i - 1$ half-edges to $u$.
 The previously active vertex $V_{k-1}$ becomes dormant, $u$ ceases to be dormant and the new vertex $v$ becomes the active vertex. \end{itemize}

 To motivate the choices for the law of $X_k$, observe that the process $\#Z_k$ increases by one in every branching event and stays constant in growth and activation events.
-Thus $\#Z_k$ is equal to the number of repeats among the first $k$ entries of the codeword, and so $n - k + \#Z_k$ is the number of unused labels in the codeword.
+Thus $\#Z_{k-1}$ is equal to the number of repeats among the first $k-1$ entries of the codeword, and so $n - k + \#Z_{k-1}$ is the number of labels that have not been used in the codeword yet.
 Conditionally given that a branching event does not occur (and the probability of this is $\frac{n-k-\#H_{k-1}}{n-k}$), any given dormant vertex becomes active iff the entry in the underlying codeword matches that of the dormant vertex.
-This codeword entry is conditionally uniform on the set of unused labels in the codeword so far, and so the conditional probability is $\frac{1}{n-k+\#Z_k}$.
+This codeword entry is conditionally uniform on the set of unused labels in the codeword so far, and so the conditional probability is $\frac{1}{n-k+\#Z_{k-1}}$.

 The following calculation shows both that $X_k$ has a valid law and that the sampled $\hat D_i$ in any growth event is at least 1: among the first $k-1$ steps of the algorithm, $\#Z_{k-1}$ of them are branching events, and the other $k - 1 - \#Z_{k-1}$ are growth or activation events.
 Each branching event removes a half-edge, while each growth or activation event samples the next entry $\hat D_i$ of $\hat{\bm D}$ and adds $\hat D_i - 1$ half-edges.
 It follows that $\#H_{k-1} = \sum_{j=1}^{k-1-\#Z_{k-1}}(\hat D_j - 1) - \#Z_{k-1}$.
 In particular,